Too much sugar intake or eating more of the starchy foods available at restaurants or even at home may likely lead you to develop diabetes.

 - Cold Water as needed

-Take this in a bowl, add in 1 tsp of salt over this and mix really well with your hands.
-Set this aside for 10 to 15 mins.
+Wash bitter gourd well, cut into half and scoop out the seeds.
+Chop it into small pieces.
+In a bowl, add in 1 tsp of salt and mix well with your hands.
+Set aside for 10-15 mins.

 This recipe is from yummytummyaarthi.com